Maruf-co/tinkoff-game-admin-webpage/README.md

 ![PresetPage](src/images/presetPage.png)

-*Questions with all metadata stored locally using localStorage in order to make less server requests*
+*Questions array with all metadata stored locally using localStorage in order to make less server requests*

 ___
 ## Available Scripts